Broad Factors Analysis

-Changing social mores and values can impact the business of an entire industry, because it shifts consumer preferences and demand for products/services.
-For example, if majority of the popularity perceives smoking as activity that is harmful for physical health, demand for cigarettes and tobaccos could significantly decline and thus impact the profitability of those businesses.
+Changing social morals and values can impact the business of an entire industry because they shift consumer preferences and demand for products/services.
+For example, if a majority of the popularity perceives smoking as an activity that is harmful to physical health, then demand for cigarettes and tobacco could significantly decline and, thus, impact the profitability of those businesses.

-Technological factors have became increasingly important for many businesses in recent years due to prevalence of information technology and mobile devices.
+Technological factors have become increasingly important for many businesses in recent years due to the prevalence of information technology and mobile devices.

 Some examples of technological factors include:

 - Research & development (R&D) investment

 - emerging technologies

 These technological factors affect the height of the barrier to entry of an industry and reshape the industry structure.

 Broad Factors Analysis helps a company arrive at an understanding of the net potential impact of these factors on a business, and the overall attractiveness, opportunities, and threats that exist for the company in a given market.

 More Related Resources

 Thank you for visiting our resource on broad factors analysis (PEST analysis).
 To learn more about external analysis and how to perform strategic analysis, enroll in our Corporate & Business Strategy course today!